 --no-startoption, and an number of seconds for delay.
 The IP address configuration of the interface will be moved to the new bridge device.
-For information on tearing down the bridge, refer to Section 21.40.8, “Tearing Down a Bridge Device”
+For information on tearing down the bridge, see Section 20.38.8, “Tearing Down a Bridge Device”

 virsh iface-unbridge bridgecommand tears down a specified bridge device named bridge, releases its underlying interface back to normal usage, and moves all IP address configuration from the bridge device to the underlying device.
 The underlying interface is restarted unless

 --no-startargument is used, but keep in mind not restarting is generally not recommended.
-For the command to create a bridge, refer to Section 21.40.7, “Creating Bridge Devices”.
+For the command to create a bridge, see Section 20.38.7, “Creating Bridge Devices”.

 virsh iface-begincommand creates a snapshot of current host interface settings, which can later be committed (with